 Goal-objective setting, and use of strategies and tactics, may not help your organization if they don’t align properly to achieve desired results.
 First are goals and objectives, then strategies and tactics should be used to fulfill the overarching vision-mission statements.
 But typically other things need to be happening in the organization as well for it to be successful.

 Going back to our example vision statement making a commitment to excellent customer service, customer service may be the most important thing in your organization, but few businesses can survive thinking only about customer service.
 So while the first set of goals should ensure the organization’s vision is fulfilled, additional goals (or strategies and tactics) should focus on other facets of your business that are important for success.

-At Bizmanualz, we like the balanced scorecard model set forth by Kaplan & Norton.
-Here, four key areas are identified that every business must be concerned with in order to be successful: Financial – Customer – Leaning & Growth – Internal Processes.
-So even if customer service is the most important activity, any company proactively working toward success should be setting goals in all four areas.
+The balanced scorecard model was set forth by Kaplan & Norton, where they identify four key areas that every business must be concerned with in order to be successful: Financial – Customer – Leaning & Growth – Internal Processes.
+So even if customer service is the most important activity, any company proactively working toward success should be setting goals in all four areas to maintain balance.

 The next step is to propagate goals-objectives down into the organization, with each department or segment creating goals and objectives that align with or support over-arching organizational goals-objectives.
 Then, functional groups create even more specific objectives to support department goals-objectives.

 In the “new product” example, the design/development department would create goals-objectives to support the “two new products each year,” and various groups in the department could create goals and objectives dealing with the number of prototypes built, the number of design reviews held, or number of tests conducted; whatever goals-objectives lead directly to reaching the two new products objective.